 Primary Mirror Backplane Assembly (PMBA) arrives at NASA’s Marshall Space Flight Center On August 22nd, 2013, the primary backplane support of Webb’s hexagonal primary mirrors arrived at NASA’s Marshall Space Flight Center in Huntsville, Alabama, for testing.

-Upcoming JWST Townhall meeting on Observations in the Solar System A followup meeting to bring the community up to speed on the accomplishments and status of the recommendations provided to the JWST team last year regarding solar system observations will be held at the 45th Annual Division for Planetary Sciences Meeting in Denver, CO.
-The details about participating in the meeting are on the JWST Solar System page.
+JWST Townhall meeting on Observations in the Solar System A followup meeting to bring the community up to speed on the accomplishments and status of the recommendations provided to the JWST team last year regarding solar system observations was held at the 45th Annual Division for Planetary Sciences Meeting in Denver, CO.
+For more information see the JWST Solar System page.

 Planning your Solar System Observations with JWST The JWST team organized a special workshop titled 'Planning your Solar System Observations with JWST' at the 44th Lunar and Planetary Science Conference at The Woodlands, Texas on March 17, 2013.
 The participants contributed significant input for the JWST team regarding new science cases, community concerns, and other potential observational modes to be considered.
 The presentations from the workshop are available on the solar system page.

 NIRISS and FGS installed into the ISIM NIRISS and the FGS became the first flight instruments to be attached to the Integrated Science Instrument Module (ISIM), which is currently located in the large clean room at NASA's Goddard Space Flight Center.